Article I Introduction

 - Misrepresentations Generally.

-A student may not knowingly misrepresent facts about himself, herself, or any other person in connection with obtaining an academic or financial benefit for himself, herself, or another person, or with the intention to injure another person academically or financially.
+A student may not knowingly misrepresent facts about their self or any other person in connection with obtaining an academic or financial benefit for their self or another person, or with the intention to injure another person academically or financially.
 A student shall not provide untrue information for the purpose of admission to, registration at, or withdrawal from this or any other law school, college or university, or the programs thereof, or for any use in connection with seeking employment.
 The obligations set forth in this paragraph are continuing, and the requirement of accuracy and truthfulness extends beyond the filing of any application, resume, or similar document or assertion.
 Notice of material changes in circumstances must be provided to persons relying on such documents or assertions.

 - Misrepresentations of Qualifications.

-It shall be a violation of this Honor Code for a student requesting certification by the law school as required by a bar association, bar examiner, court, or agency to misrepresent to the law school that he or she has complied with all prerequisites as to which he or she requests certification, including, where applicable, attendance for the number of classes, completion of required credit hours, and attendance for the required number of hours of instruction.
+It shall be a violation of this Honor Code for a student requesting certification by the law school as required by a bar association, bar examiner, court, or agency to misrepresent to the law school that they has complied with all prerequisites as to which they requests certification, including, where applicable, attendance for the number of classes, completion of required credit hours, and attendance for the required number of hours of instruction.

 To facilitate the broadest possible student access to library resources, students shall not: